 Take a typical classroom: the children have to be there by law; the teacher has to be there; the teaching assistants also have little choice.

-But at the back sits someone who does not have to be there - a mother with young children in nursery, a grandfather who has retired, a local office worker popping in for an hour or an undergraduate looking for work experience.
+But at the back sits someone who does not have to be there: a mother with young children in nursery, a grandfather who has retired, a local office worker popping in for an hour or an undergraduate looking for work experience.
 Not only do they not have to be in your classroom, they are not being paid.
-They are volunteers, just a handful of the thousands who lend a hand in schools around the country.
+They are volunteers, just a handful of the tens of thousands who lend a hand in schools around England.

 Some 25 - including a former BBC correspondent - have been helping out at St Mary's Catholic Primary in Battersea, south London, giving 75 children an hour's extra reading practice over the year.
 In July, the school announced that it had seen a dramatic rise in key stage 2 results: 91 per cent of pupils had achieved the expected level 4 in both English and maths, compared with 52 per cent in 2011.

-"The volunteers have supplemented and complemented that, and in a school where most children have English as an additional language, the opportunity to read with a trained adult is great."
+"The volunteers have supplemented and complemented that, and in a school where most children have English as an additional language, the opportunity to read with a trained adult is great.
+You can't put a plaster on bad teaching but you can complement good teaching."

 Use them wisely